critical to quality tree

 • Product development

-Most business leaders have an elevator pitch ready to be delivered at a moment’s notice for their product, and this short description is meant to entice and inspire (and, usually, either gain funding or gain customers).
+Most business leaders have an elevator pitch ready to be delivered at a moment’s notice for their product.
+This short description is meant to entice, inspire, and either gain funding or gain customers.

-Critical to quality trees are used internally to help your team clearly identify what your customers truly want so you can organize processes to meet those demands.
+Critical to quality trees, or CTQ trees, help your team identify what your customers truly want so you can organize processes to meet those demands.
 These visuals are a strategic part of developing a high-quality product that can continuously evolve and withstand an ever-changing market.

 Here, you’ll find each step of developing a CTQ tree so you can translate the needs of your customers into actionable tasks for your organization.
 Read on for CTQ tree examples and tools that can help you deliver a delightful, high-quality product.

 A critical to quality tree is actually a diagram (and you’re in luck because diagramming is kind of our thing).
-The tree starts with a critical need and then branches out to critical drivers and then requirements.
+The tree starts with a critical need and then branches out to critical drivers, then requirements.

 Continue to our step-by-step tutorial to learn more about identifying critical needs and drivers.

-Critical to Quality Tree Example (Click on image to modify online)
+Critical to quality tree example template (Click on image to modify online)

 When to use a CTQ tree